briandowns/openweathermap/README.md

 ## Features

-### Current Weather
+### Current Weather Conditions

-- Conditions by City
+- By City
-- Conditions by City,St (State)
+- By City,St (State)
-- Conditions by City,Co (Country)
+- By City,Co (Country)
-- Conditions by City ID
+- By City ID
-- Conditions by Longitude and Latitude
+- By Longitude and Latitude

 ## Installation